GR

 2. Maritime Law and Medical Care at Sea

 International maritime law recognizes the unique challenges associated with healthcare delivery on ships.
-The Maritime Labour Convention (MLC) 2006, ratified by over 90 countries, requires shipowners to ensure seafarers receive appropriate medical care.
+The Maritime Labour Convention (MLC) 2006, ratified by over 90 countries, mandates that shipowners ensure seafarers receive appropriate medical care.
 Telemedicine has become a key solution to fulfilling this requirement in remote areas.

-Moreover, the International Maritime Organization (IMO) emphasizes the importance of equipping vessels with adequate communication tools, allowing real-time medical consultations between ship personnel and shore-based doctors.
-By following these guidelines, the legal responsibility for medical outcomes remains with the licensed professionals guiding the interventions, not with the maritime medics.
+Moreover, the International Maritime Organization (IMO) emphasizes the importance of equipping vessels with adequate communication tools.
+This setup allows real-time medical consultations between ship personnel and shore-based doctors.
+By adhering to these guidelines, the legal responsibility for medical outcomes remains with the licensed professionals guiding the interventions, not with the maritime medics.

 Key Provisions of the MLC and IMO Guidelines